kj-sh604/markdown-cv/resume-alt.md

 ## Code

 + justsearx.xyz [Search Engine](https://justsearx.xyz/)
-: Deployed a self-hosted searx instance. [justsearx.xyz](https://justsearx.xyz/) is an open-source, privacy-respecting metasearch engine that combines results from other domains and presents them in a single list.
+: Successfully launched and maintained a self-hosted instance of Searx, an open-source, privacy-focused metasearch engine ([justsearx.xyz](https://justsearx.xyz/)).
+Implemented innovative solutions to aggregate results from various domains and present them in a unified, user-friendly format.

 + procrastislides.com [Website](https://procrastislides.com/)
 : A website that outputs a complete slideshow presentation based on the user's Markdown input.
 Includes an embedded editor along with a video tutorial for site visitors.
 The markdown to PDF conversion is done with the utilization of several GNU Core Utilities, pandoc, and LaTeX Beamer templates.
 This project is self-hosted on a VPS with the utilization of a LAMP Stack.